TimeDelta/auto-psych-nosology/README.md

 #### Preventing Trivial / Degenerate Solutions
 Five primary forms of degenerate or trivial solutions are guarded against in this model: uniform embeddings, local collapse, global collapse, decoder memorization, and latent drift.
-Absent-edge modelling via type-aware negative sampling penalises trivial partitions even when node embeddings look uniform.
+Absent-edge modeling via type-aware negative sampling penalizes trivial partitions even when node embeddings look uniform.
 The decoder contrasts observed edges against sampled non-edges inside each subgraph while operating on Sinkhorn-balanced assignment vectors $a_i$ rather than raw encoder features.
 For every relation r the decoder forms a low-rank, hard-gated interaction matrix $W_r$ (built from gated relation factors) and applies an absent-edge bias $b_r$.
 The reconstruction loss adds the average positive-edge binary cross-entropy and a ratio-corrected negative term for every graph g in the batch: